ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 -  Shared service
 ### Direct Connection
 - Provides a dedicated private connection from a remote network to your VPC
+- Support BGP and BGP Md5 authentication
+- MACSEC: Security feature
 - Private access to AWS Services through VIF
 - Must setup a failover DX or VIF
 - Virtual Interfaces
     + Public VIF: connect to public AWS Endpoints
-    + Private VIF: connect to a resources in your VPC
+    + Private VIF: connect to a resources in your VPC and VPC needs to be in the same region as the DX location.
+Using private ASN (64512-65535)
     + Transit Virtual Interface: connect to a resource in your VPC using Transit Gateway
 - VPC ENDPOINTS can't accessed through private VIF
 - Encryption